-Although there has been some consolidation within the industry, including the acquisition of Rental Services Corporation by United Rentals, Inc. in 2012, the U.S. construction equipment distribution industry remains highly fragmented and consists mainly of a small number of multi-location regional or national operators and a large number of relatively small, independent businesses serving discrete local markets.
+Although there has been some consolidation within the industry, including the acquisition of Rental Services Corporation by United Rentals, Inc. ("URI") in 2012 and the currently pending acquisition of NES Rentals by URI, the U.S. construction equipment distribution industry remains highly fragmented and consists mainly of a small number of multi-location regional or national operators and a large number of relatively small, independent businesses serving discrete local markets.
 The industry is driven by a broad range of economic factors including total U.S. non-residential construction trends, construction machinery demand, demand for rental equipment and additional, region-specific factors.
 Construction equipment is largely distributed to end users through two channels: equipment rental companies and equipment dealers.
-Examples of equipment rental companies include United Rentals, Sunbelt Rentals, Neff Rentals and Hertz Equipment Rental.
+Examples of equipment rental companies include URI, Sunbelt Rentals, Neff Rentals and Hertz Equipment Rental.
 Examples of equipment dealers include Finning and Toromont.
 Unlike many of these companies, which principally focus on one channel of distribution, we operate substantially in both channels.
 As an integrated equipment services company, we rent, sell and provide parts and services support.
 Although many of the historically pure equipment rental companies also provide parts and service support to customers, their service offerings are typically limited and may prove difficult to expand due to the infrastructure, training and resources necessary to develop the breadth of offerings and depth of specialized equipment knowledge that our services and sales staff provides.